mia-platform/documentation/docs/info/bug_policy.md

 * Product Update option grant the right to access a new major version for free

-* Without Product Update right client is required to purchase a new licence for upgrading to a new major version
+* Without Product Update right client is required to purchase a new license for upgrading to a new major version

 * Mia-Platform provides a warranty that critical security patch will be issued for any version up or equal to n-2, where n is last issued major version